Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. From the left menu, select **Security > API**.

-1. Select the Custom Authorization Server that you want to configure.
+1. Select the authorization server that you want to configure.

 1. Go to the Claims tab.